changeworld/azure-docs.ja-jp/articles/store-sendgrid-php-how-to-send-email.md

      // add SMTPAPI header to the message
      // *****IMPORTANT NOTE*****
-     // SendGrid's asJSON function escapes characters.
-If you are using Swift Mailer's
+     // SendGrid's asJSON function escapes characters.If you are using Swift Mailer's
      // PHP Mailer functions, the getTextHeader function will also escape characters.
      // This can cause the filter to be dropped.